 Fishing is incredible, too, with world-class lunker bass, slab crappie, monster catfish, and a few fly-fishing streams.
 The most popular fisheries are Lake Eufaula (known as the Bass Capital of the World), Miller’s Ferry Reservoir on the Alabama River, and the Black Warrior River.

 Beginners will find many adventures to choose from while uncovering their outdoor passion and honing those skills.
 Experienced sportsmen will find new challenges with each return trip.

 More than 50 outfitters call the Black Belt home and provide full-service lodging, meals, and game prep.
 We are also home to public lands and waters that are top-notch for Alabama Black Belt fishing and hunting success.

-Take a look at all the Information you need on hunting and fishing in Alabama – including hunting seasons, outfitters and lodges, public hunting areas, public fishing, and licensing requirements by clicking on the appropriate links.
+Take a look at all the information you need on hunting and fishing in the Black Belt of Alabama – including hunting seasons, outfitters and lodges, clubs, fishing guides, public hunting areas, public fishing, and licensing requirements by clicking the links below.